Vasanthi2005-j/Password-Generator/README.md

 - View the generated password and copy it with one click.
 -A strength indicator shows how secure your password is.

-##🏷️ Internship Tag
-Micro-IT

-This project was created as part of a Micro IT Internship program.